 5. Make Sure All The Pages You Need Are in Place

-When you visit a site with unfinished pages, visitors are likely going to think it’s either abandoned or incomplete.
+When visitors check out a site with unfinished pages, they’re likely going to think it’s either abandoned or incomplete.
 Neither is a great look for any website, and it can impact the level of user trust and the semblance of professionalism.

 A common problem with building websites is that we often think too ambitiously at first.
 Instead of thinking about the core pages your site needs from the get-go, you end up considering dozens of options in order to realize the ideal in your head.
 This level of ambition is great, but it can (and often does) delay your site’s launch.